Free DownloadWhat is GenAI? Generative AI explained

 8. Multimodal question answering

-Ajay Divakaran is the technical director of the Vision and Learning Laboratory in the Center for Vision Technologies at SRI International, a nonprofit scientific research institute.
-SRI International is currently exploring how to improve question answering through combining images and text, as well as audio when possible.
+Ajay Divakaran, senior technical director of SRI International, said the nonprofit scientific research institute is working on how to improve question answering through the combination of images and text, as well as audio.

 George Lawton is a journalist based in London.
 Over the last 30 years, he has written more than 3,000 stories about computers, communications, knowledge management, business, health and other areas that interest him.